Performance Boosting

 %timeit apply_integrate_f_cython_dtype2(df['a'].to_numpy(), df['b'].to_numpy(), df['N'].to_numpy())

-Now it is over 400 times faster than the original Python implementation, and all we have done is to add
+Now it is ~ 10 times faster than the original Python implementation, and all we have done is to add type declarations on the Python code!
+We indeed see much less Python interaction in the code from step 1 to step 4.

 Numba